To be certified as a Level I Assessor-Appraiser, an individual must:

 Begin with the Cost Approach tutorial.

-If the audio does not start upon opening the file, be sure to click on the icon that looks like a speaker, which should then start the audio that accompanies the PowerPoint and PDF slides.
+If the audio does not start upon opening the file, be sure to click on the icon that looks like a speaker, which should then start the audio that accompanies the PowerPoint slides.

 - Powerpoint Tips - When starting in powerpoint you may have a pop-up asking to update files, please select "Cancel" to begin program.
 You may pause the audio at any time by clicking on the presentation.
 To restart the audio, again click on the speaker icon and the audio will restart from the beginning for that slide.
 You may advance the slides or move back a slide at any time by using the up and down arrows on your keyboard.
 This will pause the audio and you will need to follow the above directions to restart the audio.
 For additional help using Microsoft PowerPoint, you can "right-click" on your mouse and select the "Help" option.